OpenSlice and the approach to Network as a Service

 October 16, 2023

 In a few days, the curtain will rise and the Software Development Group OpenSlice (SDG OSL), proudly backed by the European Telecommunications Standards Institute (ETSI), will make its grand debut.
 But before we dive into the details of this eagerly awaited kickoff, let’s take a moment to get acquainted with OpenSlice or in short OSL.
 So, what exactly is OpenSlice?
-OpenSlice is an open source, service-based Operations Support System (OSS) prototype for delivering Network Slice as a Service (NSaaS) and more widely, Network as a Service (NaaS) following specifications from main Standards Development Organizations (SDOs), including ETSI, TM Forum, GSMA, and 3GPP.
+OpenSlice is an open source, service-based Operations Support System (OSS) prototype for delivering Network as a Service (NSaaS) and more widely, Network as a Service (NaaS) following specifications from main Standards Development Organizations (SDOs), including ETSI, TM Forum, GSMA, and 3GPP.

 The first “code seeds” of OpenSlice started back in 2018 with the European project 5GinFIRE.
 However, It only became OpenSlice later on, when it was further developed and matured in the context of EU funded project 5G-VINNI (now completed).
 Since then, it has been adopted and received contributions from several other research projects.
 With its recent establishment as an ETSI SDG, OpenSlice aims to complement future network activities at ETSI (NFV, ZSM, OSM, TFS) by enabling prototyping, experimentation and validation of complex telco use cases.
 Within OSL we expect that early and regular feedback to standardization groups will contribute to higher quality standards and faster time to market.